Representing rational integers by generalized quadratic forms over quadratic fields: Indefinite generalized quadratic forms

-This section focuses on proving the universality of $ G(z, w) = z\tau(z) +w\tau(w) $ over real quadratic fields, where the form is indefinite.
 One of the classical methods for studying representations by quadratic forms involves using the \emph{local-global principle.} We will use the following version of the local-global principle for indefinite forms.
 If $ p $ is a prime number, then $ \Z_p $ denotes the ring of $ p $-adic integers.

 \begin{theorem}[{\cite[Chap.
 9, Thm.
 1.5]{Ca}}] Let $ Q $ be a regular indefinite integral form in $ n \geq 4 $ variables and let $ a \neq 0 $ be an integer.
 Suppose that $ a $ is represented by $ Q $ over all $ \Z_p $.
 Then $ a $ is represented by $ Q $ over $ \Z $. \end{theorem}